There are a few reasons a payment from a liable parent to a receiving carer may be overdue. It may be because:

 Late payment penalties

-- 2% of the unpaid child support or $5, whichever is greater, the day after the due date
+- 2% of the unpaid child support, the day after the due date

-- 8% of the unpaid child support 7 days later
+- 8% of the unpaid child support 28 days after the due date.

 We may be able to reduce or remove the penalties if you pay the overdue child support or set up a payment plan.
 Contact us to find out how we can help with penalties.